creativewave/use-definition/README.md

 **Visualisations:** [CodePen](https://codepen.io/creative-wave/pen/vMrXJa).

 Medium to heavy motion design projects usually involve custom timing functions.
-This collection is only meant for demonstration purpose, as replacing CSS with JavaScript to transition between two paths using a linear or a cubic bezier function is non-sense (do it directly with CSS).
+This collection is only meant for demonstration purpose.
+Replacing CSS with JavaScript to transition between two paths using a linear or a cubic bezier function is non-sense (do it directly with CSS).

 ## TODO